 Are you relocating to the city alone, or you are moving out for the first time and looking for a vibrant and fun spot where you can easily make friends?
 Check out Pilsner, Boystown, and The Loop, for they are Chicago nightlife hotspots.
 For those folks moving with pets looking for open green spaces, Lincoln Square is the perfect solution.
 Additionally, if you are moving with kids, take a look at Hayd, Edison, and Norwood Parks, they are friendly, safe, and ideal for families.

 If the whole relocation process gets a bit much, you can hire professional long-distance movers to assist you in packing your stuff and moving.
 Also, they can keep your belongings in storage until you find a new home.
 Take advantage of the wide network of streets and roads the metropolis has, ask movers for auto transport so that you can drive around wherever you want.

 North Center – One of the Best Chicago Neighborhoods to Live in With a Suburban Vibe

-Has moving to suburbs ever crossed your mind?
+Has moving to the suburbs ever crossed your mind?
 Although the suburbs of Chicago have plenty to offer if you want to live close to the city’s bustling lifestyle, you may opt for an urban neighborhood with a suburban vibe.
-That’s where North Center, an old school neighborhood with plenty laid back local hangouts, comes in.
-While wandering around, you will stumble upon low key venues, pubs, and dinners.
+That’s where North Center, an old-school neighborhood with plenty of laid-back local hangouts, comes in.
+While wandering around, you will stumble upon low-key venues, pubs, and dinners.